-Welcome to the Diary of a First Time DC Home Buyer.
+Welcome to the Diary of a First Time DC Homebuyer.
 I am happy to share my story with you.
 I hope that this guide will inspire you.
-If you are a current renter or a person who is sharing someone else’s home, these tips will give you the confidence to take the first step toward your dream of homeownership.
+Following these tips will give you the confidence to take the first step toward your dream of homeownership.

 I loved my first house.
 It was a pretty brick-front townhouse in Washington, DC with three bedrooms and a garage.
 I had many great times there and it was a blessing to me as my family grew.